Wang Liping (race walker)

-Wang Liping (王丽萍 (王麗萍, Wáng Lìpíng); born July 8, 1976 in Fengcheng, Dandong, Liaoning) is a Chinese race walker who became an Olympic champion by winning the 20 kilometer event in 2000.
+Wang Liping (王丽萍 (王麗萍, Wáng Lìpíng); born July 8, 1976, in Fengcheng, Liaoning) is a Chinese race walker who became an Olympic champion by winning the 20 kilometre walk event in the 2000 Summer Olympics.

 Four years later in Athens she finished eighth in the 20 kilometre walk race.

+Her personal best time is 1:26:23 hours.

 Wang Liping also participated in the 2017 Liupanshui International Marathon held in Liupanshui, Guizhou Province, China.

-Her personal best time is 1:26:23 hours, which puts her 8th on the all-time performers list.